Argh94/Chicken-Crossy-Road/README.md

 I added a little twist to my version.
 It's crossy road, but slower.
 And reduxed!
 Making the game more challenging than ever before.
 Cross as many roads as you can.

+---

 ## You could also play it on Mobile!

+I am proud to say that Chicken Crossy Road can be enjoyed on all digital mediums!
+You could play it on your phone, ipad, or possibly your TV!

+---